 The author of Moonstone Hero talks about His own experience climbing Mount Kilimanjaro and the effect that experience had on him, how, as a medical doctor, he incorporated his expertise into Moonstone Hero, the various philosophical and moral questions that the novel dives into, how he blended aspects of several genres (adventure, romance, literary fiction) into one cohesive story, on the nature of heroism, how Moonstone Hero is a tribute to the doctors who have risked their lives for others during the Covid-19 crisis, and lots more.

-We have a copy of Kicking and Screaming by Melanie D Gibson to give away!
+We have a copy of Moonstone Hero by David Sklar to give away!

-To win, sign up for our Free Newsletter on the right hand side of the site and enter via the newsletter.
-Winner will be chosen by the end of April from subscribers who enter via the newsletter.
+To win, sign up for our Free Newsletter on the right-hand side of the site and enter via the newsletter.
+Winner will be chosen by the end of October from subscribers who enter via the newsletter.
 Good luck!

 A preternatural intelligence is required to understand the complexity of beauty and to hold beauty with reverence and respect for objectivity.
 Pirani gives depth to these contemplations as well as to the practice of observation.
 The poem investigates a balance between what is and what is observed.
 The reflection and mergence between the viewer and the viewed arrives at the crossroad of what may quickly be lost.